kvlimon/Over_Ride/LEVEL_0x06/README.md

-# ???
+# Thanks gdb

-On this level we are provided with a program which takes two input via stdin.
+On this level we are provided with a authentification program.
 First it asks us for a login, and then we are asked to enter a serial number.
 This data will be sent to an **`auth()`** function, if this returns us 0, we will be authenticated & a shell will spawn for us.

 ```
 ; 1st arg: login buffer addr